top of page

 4.

-Select pilot sites competitively and engage the winners as voluntary co-development partners.
-Pilot sites incur no cost, but expectations regarding fidelity and feedback are clear clear.
+Pilot sites are selected in diverse settings, serving diverse users, by leaders in each jurisdiction.
+Staff are trained and engaged as co-development partners.
+Pilot sites incur no cost for training, support, or evaluation materials, but expectations regarding fidelity and feedback are clear.

 5.

-Pilot concurrently in all regions of the country with excellent training and ongoing support.
-Encourage local decision-makers and influencers, and the media to visit pilot sites.
+Pilot concurrently in all regions of the country.
+Obtain in-depth feedback from clients/students, educators, career development professionals, and administrators.
+Encourage local decision-makers, influencers, and the media to visit pilot sites.

 6.

-Make further enhancements based on pilot feedback then launch with fanfare at a cost that assures ongoing sustainability.
+The stewardship secretariat contracts for further enhancements based on pilot feedback.
+When participants agree on the final (first-generation) product, it is launched with fanfare at a cost-recovery pricing that assures ongoing sustainability.

 7.